LinuxArchitect/SpaceShooter/README.md

 ### WebGL Build
 To get the WebGL build to work on Debian 12, which does not ship python2 and is missing a synonym for "python", I had to install python-is-python3, python3-distutils, and libtinfo5.
 I copied the resulting build folder up to my new website and it works like a charm.
 Play it [here](https://themc.games/SpaceShooter-C001/).

+### Commit C002
+We completed the second round of code challenges by implementing a laser fire system.